-- Flexible Payment Options: ThriveCart has flexible payment models, including subscriptions, trials, and plans.
+- Multiple pricing options: ThriveCart has flexible payment models, including subscriptions, trials, and plans.

 - Granular Coupon Control: The platform gives you absolute control over discounts and coupons.

-- Built-in Affiliate Management: If you want to set up affiliates to sell your products, they have the functionality built in.
+- Built-in Affiliate Management: If you want to set up affiliates to sell your products, they have built-in functionality.

-- Easy Reporting: ThriveCart offers a reporting dashboard with advanced filters that is simple to use, and offers in-depth insights to boost your marketing results.
+- Easy Reporting: ThriveCart offers a reporting dashboard with advanced filters that is simple to use and provides in-depth insights to boost your marketing results.

-- Detailed Documentation: ThriveCart has a library full of detailed support articles, how-to tutorials, and more to provide support for all possible issues.
+- Detailed Documentation: ThriveCart has a library full of detailed support articles, how-to tutorials, and more to support all possible issues.

-- Facebook Community: There is an active Facebook community group where you can ask questions and network with other like-minded individuals.
+- Facebook Community: There is an active Facebook community group to ask questions and network with other like-minded individuals.

-- Lack of Customization Features: It lacks the robust customization features found in some other shopping cart options.
+- Lack of Customization Features: It lacks the robust customization features found in other shopping cart options.